BAK2K3/hard-drivers/README.md

   * Minimalistic design approach, so as to not overwhelm the customer.
 * Appeal to the customer by personalising the service.
   * Address the customer directly by repeatedly using the term _"You"_ and _"Your"_.
-  * Make it clear that each customer is unique, and each computer will be build specifically for their needs.
+  * Make it clear that each customer is unique, and each computer will be built specifically for their needs.

 **Pricing**
 * Be transparent with cost.